Brachistochrone-ruled timelike surfaces in Newtonian and relativistic spacetimes

-\item[(ii)] A curve $\gamma\in C$ is a critical point of the arrival-time functional $\Delta t$ (with fixed endpoints) if and only if its spatial projection $\sigma$ is a geodesic of the Finsler metric $F$, i.e. a critical point of the functional
+\item[(ii)] A curve $\gamma\in C$ is a critical point of the arrival-time functional $\Delta t$ (with fixed endpoints) if and only if its spatial projection $\sigma$ is a geodesic extremal of the reduced spatial variational problem, i.e. a critical point of the functional

-\end{enumerate} In the proper-time case, $F$ is given by the Randers function (31); in the fixed-energy case, after a suitable reparametrization, one obtains a Randers function of the form (38) or, equivalently, a Riemannian (Jacobi) metric when $\theta=0$. \end{proposition}